 “Australian and UK farmers share a commitment to meeting the highest standards when it comes to caring for their land and their livestock,” she says.
 “That commitment shows in the quality of our produce.
 UK customers will benefit from the increased availability of high-quality Australian products on their supermarket shelves, alongside their homegrown options.
 The UK FTA will create new opportunities for Australian farmers.”

-Specific outcomes relevant to agriculture include the elimination of beef and sheep meat tariffs after 10 years, sugar tariffs will be eliminated over eight years and dairy tariffs will be eliminated over five years.
+Specific outcomes relevant to agriculture include the elimination of beef and sheep meat tariffs after 10 years.
+Tariffs on sugar will be eliminated in eight years.
+Tariffs on dairy will end in five years.
 During the transition period, Australia will have immediate access to duty-free quotas that will increase each year.
 Rice will receive immediate duty-free access for short and medium grain milled rice when the agreement enters in force.

-The Australian Meat Industry Council (AMIC) and its members have been providing advice and consultation throughout the deal’s process, and AMIC CEO Patrick Hutchinson has called the new deal a “momentous outcome”.
+The Australian Meat Industry Council (AMIC) and its members have been providing advice and consultation throughout the deal’s process.
+AMIC CEO Patrick Hutchinson has called the new deal a “momentous outcome”.